 The turbine hall and its giant crane anchors the open atrium – the centerpiece of the historic building.
 When residents in some parts of the building open their sliding deck doors, the open air atrium is what they look out on.

 “The crane is the biggest feature in the whole building,” Heistand said.
 “It was this huge piece we had to somehow figure out and show off.
 This open atrium worked really well and shows how this building was used when generating electricity.”

 Photos and diagrams of the building’s past decorate the entryway.
 Heistand works hard to honor the past in all NuStyle’s projects.
 Maintaining that connection is a large part of what draws people to his projects.

 “People love the historical nature of the building,” he said.
 “This is what grew Omaha – this power plant.”

 The complex is separated into three areas – the turbine hall, boiler building and switchgear building.
-About 80 percent of the apartments have been rented out, Heistand said.
+About 80 percent of the apartments are rented, Heistand said.
 There is a good mix of residents, though the majority are “empty nesters.”

 The plant, at 4th and Jones streets, was one of the two original power plants for OPPD.
 The other was the South Omaha Steam & Electric plant at 27th and P streets.

 In 1954, NOS began operations to help meet the growing demand.

 Before opening the area, Leavenworth Street had to connect to the property.
 Then came the structural and infrastructural issues that needed addressing before the building could be finished.
 There were no floors in the eight-story building.
 A 1-million-gallon fuel tank was removed to make way for Leavenworth.
 Another tank that feeds the station needed to be modified.